-Once a person’s license has been punched, there is an affirmative duty to request a hearing within twenty (20) days from the Department of Licensing or that hearing is deemed waived.
+Once a driver has been served notice of the DOL’s intent to suspend or revoke driving privileges, there is an affirmative duty to request a hearing within twenty (20) days.
+If the request is not made within that time period it is deemed waived.

 DOL Hearing Process

 There are several steps you must take in order to secure a hearing and prepare your case.
 Below is the general procedure for a DOL hearing:

 - Pay Hearing Fee

 - Request Hearing

 - Waiting Period